 A deeper growl from Jake pulled me back.
 As I turned to share his view, I saw a man running toward us.
-“Dammit, Mildred,” I swore, as though the intruder were her fault.
+“Blasted Mildred,” I griped, as though the intruder were her fault.
 The man looked angry, pushing branches out of his way as he charged toward us.
 Jake barked furiously as I grabbed his collar and held tight.
 Even though the scene was unfolding just as my neighbor had warned, I wasn’t afraid.
 Maybe it was the Madras sport shirt, so out of place on a man with a bushy beard and long ponytail.
-For God’s sake, I thought, how could anyone set out in the morning dressed like that and plan to do harm?
+How could anyone set out in the morning dressed like that and plan to do harm?
+I thought.
 A hint of a tattoo—a Celtic cross?—peeked below his shirt sleeve, adding to his unlikely appearance.

 As he neared, I could see his face wasn’t so much angry as pained, drained of color.

 “There’s some … one,” his voice cracked.
 He put his hands on his thighs and tried to catch his breath.
 As he did, his graying ponytail fell across his chest.